The Origin of the Feces: Album content

 In another instance of the band's sense of humor, circus impresario P. T. Barnum is credited as a co-producer for the record, despite the fact that he had been dead for over 100 years at the time the album was released.

 Packaging

-The original cover of the album has a close-up of Steele's anus.
-This was changed for the re-issue two years later, to a green and black version of the 1493 painting by Michael Wolgemut, The Dance of Death.
-The album's title is an obvious pun and a reference to Charles Darwin's On the Origin of Species.
+The original cover of the album has a close-up of Steele's anus including a feces-scented scratch and sniff square.
+This was changed for the reissue two years later, to a green and black version of the 1493 Michael Wolgemut painting The Dance of Death.
+The album's title is a play on Charles Darwin's On the Origin of Species.
+Metal Hammer included the cover on their list of "50 most hilariously ugly rock and metal album covers ever".

-In addition to the re-issue's cover, other artwork included in the album's sleeve/liner notes is the famous 1498 woodcut by Albrecht Dürer, The Four Horsemen of the Apocalypse.

 Track listing

 All lyrics and music by Peter Steele, except where noted.